tesfayecf/nido/app/docs/maintenance.md

 Prefer `pnpm typecheck` and targeted tests before broad UI rewrites.

+If a change is docs-only, review the changed markdown for link drift and route drift before moving on.

 ## Change Routing And Screens

 When adding a page or route:

 1. Create or extend the page under `src/features/<capability>`.
 2. Add the route in `src/app/router.tsx`.
+3. If the page belongs in the authenticated shell, update `src/components/shell/navigation.ts` and route metadata together.
-3. Keep public routes rare.
+4. Keep public routes rare.
 Most pages should remain behind `RequireAuth`.
-4. If the page belongs in the authenticated shell, update navigation and shell copy together.
 5. Add a focused test if the route has auth or redirect behavior.
+6. Update [codebase-map.md](./codebase-map.md) and [architecture.md](./architecture.md) when route ownership changes.

 Do not put fetch logic in router definitions.
 The current architecture expects pages to own their TanStack Query hooks directly.